captradeoff/x-post-action/README.md

 6. **open a pull request**: go to your fork on github and click the 'new pull request' button

 please make sure your code passes all tests and follows the project's coding style.

+## 📚 documentation

+comprehensive documentation for this project is available on our dedicated documentation site at [https://captradeoff.github.io/x-post-action/](https://captradeoff.github.io/x-post-action/). the site is built using the [d-sys-wiki documentation template](https://github.com/captradeoff/d-sys-wiki-documentation-template).

+the documentation includes:
+- detailed usage instructions
+- api reference
+- configuration options
+- examples and tutorials
+- troubleshooting guides

+the documentation source files are located in the `docs/` directory of this repository. you can contribute to the documentation by submitting pull requests to update these files.

+visit the documentation site to learn more about how to effectively use this action in your workflows.

 ## ⭐ support this project